 3. Why won’t my orchid bloom?
 Please click on my link Why Won’t My Orchid Bloom?

 4. How do I tell the difference between a root and a spike?
-Please click on my link on this.
+Please click on my link on the difference.

 5. How do I stake my orchids?
 Please click on my link on this.